 Would Alice be included on your local DSR?

-Activity 7: Meet Will

-CASE STUDY

-Do you think Will should be included on a DSR?
-Why or why not?

-Do you think Will should have a CETR?
-Why or why not?

 Activity 7: Meet Tom

 Tom is 15 years old and has recently received a diagnosis of Autism.
 He struggles with emotional regulation and when he is overwhelmed Tom can become distressed or angry.